Accessibility Plan and Policies

 The Group is committed to treating all people in a way that allows them to maintain their dignity and independence.
 We believe in integration and equal opportunity.
-We are committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the AODA.
+We are committed to meeting the needs of people with disabilities in a timely manner and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the AODA.

 Accessible Emergency Information

 The Group is committed to providing its customers and clients with publicly available emergency information in an accessible way upon request.
-We will also provide employees with disabilities with individualized emergency response information when necessary.
+We also provide employees with disabilities with individualized emergency response information when necessary.

 The Group has conducted an assessment of physical barriers on its premises and has provided training to its employees, volunteers and other staff members on Ontario’s accessibility laws and on the Human Rights Code as it relates to people with disabilities.